Vagenas7119/aSDMs/README.md

 └── 📁 figures/       # 🖼️ Final figures included in the manuscript
 ```
 # 🔗 Data
-The baseline layers 🌐 required for the analysis can be downloaded from the Input_Layers and the Input_dataset folder from the Zenodo (FAIR) online repository.
+The baseline layers 🌐 required for the analysis can be downloaded from the Input_Layers and the Input_dataset folder from the Zenodo (FAIR) online repository (https://doi.org/10.5281/zenodo.21161971).

 # 💻 Scripts
 The structure of the scripts for the primary analysis set is structured as: